Open-Systems-Pharmacology/developer-docs/Serialization.md

 ```

+For 90% of the cases when creating a serializer for a new class, the above should be adequate and writing the serializer should be pretty straightforward: just adding the corresponding `Map(...)` and `MapEnumerable(...)` calls for the class properties that need to be serialized to the `PerformMapping(...)` override of the serializer.

 # MapReference(...)

-Sometimes we have a class that has a reference to another object.
-Take the class `WeightedObservedData` in OSPSuite.Core for example:
+Moving now to a more complicated use case: sometimes we have a class that has a reference to another object.
+Take the class [WeightedObservedData](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core/blob/develop/src/OSPSuite.Core/Domain/WeightedObservedData.cs) in OSPSuite.Core for example:

 ```
    public class WeightedObservedData